 Apple’s Live Photos feature is a Harry Potter-esque way of showing off your photos.
 When you snap a shot, the iPhone records 1.5 seconds of video footage before and after the shutter button is pressed.
 Long-pressing (or 3D Touch-pressing) a photo in your gallery then brings your image to life.
 Again, nothing revolutionary, but another nice little feature to help capture memories in a different way.

-Long before reversible USB Type-C, came the lightning port.
-Yes, there was an initial uproar about people having to replace existing chargers and accessories, but the ability to charge your tech without fumbling around for the cable was a godsend.
-And still is, too.
+Long before the reversible USB Type-C that would eventually replace it, came Apple’s proprietory Lightning port.
+Just like the recent USB switchover there was an initial uproar about people having to replace existing chargers and accessories, but the ability to charge your tech without fumbling around for the cable was a godsend.

 Amongst the various camera improvements Apple has made over the past few years, True Tone flash is one of the most useful.
 A combination of an amber and white LED produces photos with more realistic tones, and comes in particularly handy for taking shots of your mates in low light conditions.
 Ghost-face begone.